 Since then the museum has attracted a number of prominent donors who have kindly gifted their own fascinating collections of artefacts.
 You can find out more at our collections.
 We also have a number of archive collections from prominent British filmmakers.

-You can consult our Collections Development Policy that outlines what we collect here and you can access our annual report for 2017-18 here, which was approved by our museum board and University Council representing the Exeter University Foundation, which owns the collection.
-The report for 2016-17 is here and 2015-16 is here.
+You can consult our Collections Development Policy that outlines what we collect here and you can access our annual report for 2020-21 here, which was approved by our museum board and University Council representing the Exeter University Foundation, which owns the collection.
+The annual report for 2019-20 is here.
+2018-19 is here, 2017-18 is here 2016-17 is here and 2015-16 is here.